gtech-official08/nested-navbar/README.md

 # Responsive Nested Navbar / Multi-Navbar / Nav with Subnav

-This is a full version of the code with installed the required resources like react icons, and other basic requirements.
+This project features a fully responsive nested navbar with multiple sub-nav items, built using React.js and Tailwind CSS.
+It ensures a seamless user experience across all devices.

 ## Installation